Mexico elects Claudia Sheinbaum as its first woman president

 “We have demonstrated that Mexico is a democratic country with peaceful elections,” she said.

+The climate scientist and former Mexico City mayor said that her two competitors had called her and conceded her victory.

-The preliminary count, which started off very slowly, put Sheinbaum 27 points ahead of Gálvez with 42% of polling place tallies counted shortly after her victory speech.
+The official preliminary count put Sheinbaum 28 points ahead of Gálvez with nearly 50% of polling places reporting.

-The governing party candidate campaigned on continuing the political course set over the last six years by her political mentor President Andrés Manuel López Obrador.
+The fact that the two leading candidates were women had left little doubt that Mexico would make history Sunday.
+Sheinbaum will also be the first person from a Jewish background to lead the overwhelmingly Catholic country.

+She will start her six-year term Oct.
+1. Mexico’s constitution does not allow reelection.

 His anointed successor, the 61-year-old Sheinbaum led the campaign wire-to-wire despite a spirited challenge from Gálvez.
 This was the first time in Mexico that the two main opponents were women.

-“Of course, I congratulate Claudia Sheinbaum with all my respect who ended up the winner by a wide margin," López Obrador said shortly after electoral authorities announcement.
+“Of course, I congratulate Claudia Sheinbaum with all my respect who ended up the winner by a wide margin," López Obrador said shortly after the electoral authorities' announcement.
 "She is going to be Mexico’s first (woman) president in 200 years.”

 If the margin holds it would approach his landslide victory in 2018.
 López Obrador won the presidency after two unsuccessful tries with 53.2% of the votes, in a three-way race where National Action took 22.3% and the Institutional Revolutionary Party took 16.5%.

-Earlier, Gálvez wrote on the social platform X, “The votes are there.
-Don’t let them hide them.”

-Sheinbaum is unlikely to enjoy the kind of unquestioning devotion that López Obrador has enjoyed.
-Both belong to the governing Morena party.
+Still, Sheinbaum is unlikely to enjoy the kind of unquestioning devotion that López Obrador has enjoyed.

-In Mexico City’s main colonial-era main plaza, the Zocalo, Sheinbaum’s lead did not initially draw the kind of cheering, jubilant crowds that greeted López Obrador’s victory in 2018.
+In Mexico City’s colonial-era main plaza, the Zocalo, Sheinbaum’s win did not draw the kind of cheering, jubilant crowds that greeted López Obrador’s victory in 2018.
+Those present were enthusiastic, but comparatively few in number.

+“I promise that I am not going to let you down,” Sheinbaum said, once she arrived in the plaza.

+Sara Ríos, 76, a retired literature professor at Mexico's National Autonomous University, celebrated after hearing that Gálvez had conceded.

+“The only way that we move forward is by working together,” Ríos said.
+"She is going to work to bring peace to the country, and is going to manage to advance, but it is a slow process.”

-Fernando Fernández, a chef, 28, joined the relatively small crowd, hoping for a Sheinbaum victory, but even he acknowledged there were problems.
+Fernando Fernández, a chef, 28, acknowledged challenges ahead while waiting to hear the results in the square.

-“You vote for Claudia out of conviction, for AMLO,” Fernández said, referring to López Obrador by his initials, as most Mexicans do.
+“You vote for Claudia out of conviction, for AMLO,” Fernández said, referring to López Obrador by his initials.
 But his highest hope is that Sheinbaum can “improve what AMLO couldn't do, the price of gasoline, crime and drug trafficking, which he didn't combat even though he had the power.”

-Also in the crowd, Itxel Robledo, 28, a business administrator, expressed hope that Sheinbaum would do what López Obrador didn't.
-“What Claudia has to do is put professionals in every area.”

-Elsewhere in the city, Yoselin Ramírez, 29, said she voted for Sheinbaum, but split her vote for other posts because she didn’t want anyone holding a strong majority.

-“I don’t want everything to be occupied by the same party, so there can be a little more equality,” she said without elaborating.

-The main opposition candidate, Gálvez, a tech entrepreneur and former senator, tried to seize on Mexicans' concerns about security and promised to take a more aggressive approach toward organized crime.
+The main opposition candidate, Gálvez, a tech entrepreneur and former senator, had promised to take a more aggressive approach toward organized crime.

+In her concession speech, she said “I want to stress that my recognition (of Sheinbaum's victory) comes with a firm demand for results and solutions to the country's serious problems.”

+Nearly 100 million people were registered to vote and turnout appeared to be about 60%, similar to earlier elections.

 Sheinbaum promised to continue all of López Obrador’s policies, including a universal pension for the elderly and a program that pays youths to apprentice.